 Assigns problems for independent study incorporating previous instruction and supervised by the instructor.
+May be repeated for credit.
+Variable hours.

 Political Science

 PLS 135 U.S. Government and Politics (3 credits)

 Teaches the political structure, processes, institutions, and policymaking of the US national government.
 Focuses on the three branches of government, their interrelationships, and how they shape policy.
 Addresses federalism; civil liberties and civil rights; political socialization and participation; public opinion, the media; interest groups; political parties; elections; and policymaking.
 The assignments in the course require college-level reading fluency and coherent communication through written reports.
 This is a Passport Transfer course.
 Lecture 3 hours.
 Total 3 hours per week.